DiamondLightSource/dodal/docs/developer/how-to/lint.rst

 Run linting using pre-commit
 ============================

-Code linting is handled by ruff_ run under pre-commit_.
+Code linting is handled by black_ and ruff_ run under pre-commit_.

 Running pre-commit
 ------------------